Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Hayden Davis:

 Back to meme coins, how would I introduce this market to others?
-Meme coins are an unregulated market; they are highly volatile, manipulated by insiders, arbitrage trading is rampant, and all sorts of crazy things happen.
+Meme coins are an unregulated market; they are highly volatile, manipulated by insiders, with rampant arbitrage trading, and all sorts of crazy things happen.

-I believe that super disasters like LIBRA will eventually push the industry toward structuring, but you know what?
+I believe that super disasters like LIBRA will eventually push the industry towards structuring, but you know what?
 Those big shots have never called me.
 Once things go wrong, they all disappear.

-This is why I now feel, "TMD, I don't want to deal with this anymore."
+This is why I now feel, "TMD, I don’t want to manage this anymore."

 Because I am losing something; I have a family, my life, my reputation, and a whole bunch of things.
 So I thought about it; I might as well go for it.

-Someone once told me not to accept your interview, saying you would screw me over… but I thought, "Brother, he is a Christian and seems like a reasonable person, so let's talk and see what happens."
+Someone once told me not to accept your interview, saying you would screw me over… but I thought, "Brother, he is a Christian, seems like a reasonable person, so let’s chat and see what happens."

-I only have two choices: either stand up and face the consequences or stay silent and be labeled a fraud for the rest of my life, but that is not the truth.
+I only have two choices: either stand up and face the consequences; or stay silent and be labeled a fraud for life, but that is simply not the case.

 Host (Coffeezilla):